 Once you have an API key, paste it into the API Key field and hit "Start Parsing User Agents"

 It's a breeze to get the hardware types (phones, tables, computers, servers, TVs) and software types (browsers, bots etc), version numbers and so on; and if you're on a paid API plan with us you'll get version checking data so you know if they're up to date as well!

 Our sample spreadsheet is straightforward and purpose built so that you can simply paste in a list of user agents and press the "Parse" button for instant results, and if you want to modify your existing spreadsheet you are welcome and encouraged to take a look at our VBA macro that talks to the API.
 You can take any and all of it and put it into your system however you need.

-Our spreadsheet comes with 12 sample user agents.
+Our spreadsheet comes with a few sample user agents in it.
 When you're ready, delete them and paste in your own list.

 To get your free API Key, sign up for a free API account with us, then you can start using the spreadsheet.